phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### All PTS Tests  pts/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.

+#### Application Tests  pts/application
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.

+#### Benchmark Tests  pts/benchmark
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

+#### BLAS (Basic Linear Algebra Sub-Routine) Library  pts/blas
+This is a collection of test profiles having an external dependency on BLAS (Basic Linear Algebra Sub-Routine) Library

+#### Boost Development Libraries  pts/boost
+This is a collection of test profiles having an external dependency on Boost Development Libraries

+#### BSD Operating System Tests  pts/bsd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

+#### Every PTS Test  pts/everything
+This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.

+#### Fortran  pts/fortran
+This is a collection of test profiles having an external dependency on Fortran

+#### Game Tests  pts/game
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.

+#### Go Language  pts/golang
+This is a collection of test profiles having an external dependency on Go Language

+#### Graphics Subsystem Tests  pts/graphics
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

+#### Hurd Operating System Tests  pts/hurd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.

 #### Installed Tests  pts/installed
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.

-#### Every PTS Test  pts/everything
+#### LAPACK (Linear Algebra Pack)  pts/lapack
-This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.
+This is a collection of test profiles having an external dependency on LAPACK (Linear Algebra Pack)

 #### Linux Operating System Tests  pts/linux
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.

+#### MacOSX Operating System Tests  pts/macosx
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.

+#### Node.js + NPM  pts/node-npm
+This is a collection of test profiles having an external dependency on Node.js + NPM

+#### OpenCV  pts/opencv
+This is a collection of test profiles having an external dependency on OpenCV

+#### Openmpi Tests  pts/openmpi
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmpi.

+#### Other Subsystem Tests  pts/other
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.

+#### Processor Subsystem Tests  pts/processor
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

+#### Ruby  pts/ruby
+This is a collection of test profiles having an external dependency on Ruby

+#### Rust  pts/rust
+This is a collection of test profiles having an external dependency on Rust

+#### Scientific Tests  pts/scientific
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.

+#### Simulator Tests  pts/simulator
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.

 #### Solaris Operating System Tests  pts/solaris
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.

-#### BSD Operating System Tests  pts/bsd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

-#### MacOSX Operating System Tests  pts/macosx
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.

-#### Windows Operating System Tests  pts/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

-#### Hurd Operating System Tests  pts/hurd
+#### Steam  pts/steam
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.
+This is a collection of test profiles having an external dependency on Steam

 #### System Subsystem Tests  pts/system
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.

-#### Processor Subsystem Tests  pts/processor
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

-#### Graphics Subsystem Tests  pts/graphics
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

-#### Other Subsystem Tests  pts/other
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.

 #### Utility Tests  pts/utility
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Utility software test.

-#### Simulator Tests  pts/simulator
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.

-#### Scientific Tests  pts/scientific
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.

-#### Benchmark Tests  pts/benchmark
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

-#### Application Tests  pts/application
+#### Windows Operating System Tests  pts/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

-#### Game Tests  pts/game
+#### Wine  pts/wine
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.
+This is a collection of test profiles having an external dependency on Wine

 #### Smp Tests  pts/smp
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.